 - Between countries, to show the size of a country's economy relative to other countries or groups of countries.

 - Between countries on a per capita basis, to show the average wealth or poverty of individuals in a country compared to people in other countries.

-Those who evaluate economic output figures across time usually prefer figures adjusted to compensate for inflation, so that GDP and GNP figures from different time periods accurately reflect changes in real purchasing power.
+Those who evaluate economic output figures across time usually prefer figures adjusted to compensate for inflation, so that GDP figures from different time periods accurately reflect changes in real purchasing power.
 Those who compare economic output figures between countries, of course, need to see all figures expressed in the same currency units.
 Most data sources use one of the following approaches in reporting financial figures:

-- As International Dollars, which are adjusted to reflect average currency exchange rates and purchasing power parity (PPP).
+This is the PPP basis.
+PPP figures are expressed in International Dollars, which are adjusted to reflect average currency exchange rates and purchasing power parity (PPP).